anthonyycku/jeffify_react/README.md

 ## Hello!
 Thanks for visiting Jeffify!

-This is a 2-week project, aiming to showcase Spotify's unique style and its various features including search, playlists, and audio control.
+This is a 2-week project, aiming to showcase Spotify's unique style and its various features including search, playlists, and audio control - All built entirely from scratch!

 The application is built upon a many-to-many relational database to allow connections between users, playlists, songs, albums, and artists.